“Silence is an accomplice to injustice.”Ayaan Hirsi Ali

 There is currently no state law in Massachusetts that specifically outlaws FGM.

-MICHIGAN RESIDENTS: HELP CRIMINALIZE FGM IN YOUR STATE
+FLORIDA RESIDENTS: HELP END CHILD MARRIAGE IN YOUR STATE

-Take ActionMichigan residents, please urge your State Senator and State Representative to pass this bill without delay.
-You can view our sample letter here and find your State Representative here and your State Senator here.
+Take ActionFlorida residents, please urge your State Senator's and Representatives to pass legislation that would end child marriage in your state, with no exceptions.
+You can view our sample letter here and find your State Elected Official here.

 MINNESOTA RESIDENTS: HELP STRENGTHEN FGM LEGISLATION IN YOUR STATE